pmndrs/assets/README.md

 npm install @pmndrs/assets
 ```

-Base64 packed javascript exports that can be npm installed and imported.
-They are thereby self-hosted and safe from outages.
-All assets are optimized and compressed.
+Base64-packed javascript (default-)module exports that can be npm installed and imported.
+Assets are thereby self-hosted and safe from outages.
+All assets are resized, optimized and compressed.

 # Index